-PrEP is more than 99% effective when taken correctly.
+PrEP is much more than 99% effective when taken correctly.

-Tens of thousands of people take PrEP in the UK.
-Very few HIV infections occur when taken as prescribed.
+There are very few HIV infections when taken as prescribed.

-The few cases are sometimes because:

-- HIV was resistant to the drugs in PrEP. - Very recent HIV infection (six weeks before the HIV test).
-In this case someone is HIV positive without realising it.
-This can be avoided by having another HIV test six weeks after either the last risk or after starting PrEP.
+These cases are usually because HIV was resistant to the drugs in PrEP or HIV was missed in the pre-test.
+Very recent HIV infections (six weeks before the HIV test) are not always detected.
+This can be avoided by having another HIV test six weeks after either the most recent risk or after starting PrEP.